epw/consensus/consensus.md

 #### The Inspired’s Source

-The Inspired’s source is a reliable Inspiration for them, when they can get it.
+The Inspired’s source is the way they do their magic, when they can get it.
 It has a form that describes it, one positive tag, and two negative tags.
 Really flesh out what the Source is though, the tags should just describe it.
 The positive tag can be brought into play while interacting with your Source, and the MC can use the negative tags to affect you (or your ability to access your source.)

 ##### Example Sources